1DSAG/UI5-Best-Practice/docs/odata/general.markdown

 OData uses the HTTP verbs to indicate the operations on the resources.

-* GET: Get the resource (a collection of entities, a single entity, a structural property, a navigation property, a stream, etc.).
+* `GET`: Get the resource (a collection of entities, a single entity, a structural property, a navigation property, a stream, etc.).
-* POST: Create a new resource.
+* `POST`: Create a new resource.
-* PUT: Update an existing resource by replacing it with a complete instance.
+* `PUT`: Update an existing resource by replacing it with a complete instance.
-* PATCH: Update an existing resource by replacing part of its properties with a partial instance.
+* `PATCH`: Update an existing resource by replacing part of its properties with a partial instance.
-* DELETE: Remove the resource.
+* `DELETE`: Remove the resource.